geudde/attic-chest/pages/13.reference/01.porden/docs.md

 With vain regret, the vanquish'd tribe obey.f

 * See " The Three Sisters," a tale, translated from the German.
-Bertha, the third daughter of " the Baron," is the wife of Ufo ; who, for six months, is enchanted in the form of an immense dolphin, violent and implacable, and retaining no vestige of humanity but his speech.
+Bertha, the third daughter of " the Baron," is the wife of Ufo; who, for six months, is enchanted in the form of an immense dolphin, violent and implacable, and retaining no vestige of humanity but his speech.
 During this time, his only amusement is in swimming round a little island, on which is built a small habitation of the clearest crystal, where his lady resides, and boils her solitary cup of coffee.
-The seventh month, however, restores the enchanted Ufo to his shape ; he becomes a gay and powerful prince, a kind complacent husband.
-The lake spreads, the isle expands, Bertha's ceil grows a splendid palace ; the trout and other fishes jump out of the water, and be- come courtiers, and all is splendour and hilarity till the expiration of the month again condemns them to the waves.
+The seventh month, however, restores the enchanted Ufo to his shape; he becomes a gay and powerful prince, a kind complacent husband.
+The lake spreads, the isle expands, Bertha's ceil grows a splendid palace; the trout and other fishes jump out of the water, and be- come courtiers, and all is splendour and hilarity till the expiration of the month again condemns them to the waves.
 One pleasant circumstance at- tending this mode of life is, that Bertha, though married one-and-twentj